kari-hue/MachineLearningModels/README.md

 * Exploratory Data Analyis
 * Data cleaning
 * Implementing ful Machine Learning pipeline
-* Working with imbalnce datasets so on and so forth...........
+* Working with imbalance datasets so on and so forth...........